What is bulimia nervosa?

 - Avoid eating with the family and try to eat later on their own, in an impulsive way.

 - Avoid social events if there is food involved.

-- Damage in the teeth: sometimes dentists can detect such damages.
+- Damage to the teeth: sometimes, dentists can detect such damages.

 - Unusual alterations in mood.